rochacbruno-archive/web2py_ckeditor/README.md

 The inline edit has been removed to simplify the code (and it seems that the javascript is no longer maintained upstream).

-This web2py plugin to add ckeditor to web2py apps is based on the original https://bitbucket.org/PhreeStyle/web2py_ckeditor/wiki/Home)
+This web2py plugin is based on the original https://bitbucket.org/PhreeStyle/web2py_ckeditor/wiki/Home)

 To upgrade to a newer version of ckeditor, replace the directory static/plugin\_ckeditor with the directory downloaded from the ckeditor site.
 The repository comes with a full version.
 To use that, rename the 'full' plugin to static/plugin_ckeditor